OpenDSA/OpenDSA/Doc/source/Extensions.rst

 TODO
 ----
 NAME
-	TODO or todo - adda a todo box in the output HTML file and is use by ODSA preprocessor script to create a HTML page containing the full list of desired AVs and Exercises.
+	TODO or todo - adds a todo box in the output HTML file and is use by ODSA preprocessor script to create a HTML page containing the full list of desired AVs and Exercises.